public interface AWSKMS

 Cancels the deletion of a customer master key (CMK).
 When this operation

-succeeds, the key state of the CMK is Disabled
+succeeds, the key state of the CMK is Disabled.
+To enable

 the CMK, use EnableKey.